dineshbh/Neveshtar/README.md

 # Installation

+- Check the requirments for Laravel 5 on www.laravel.com
-- change the env file in the root to your needs
+- Change the env file in the root to your needs